whatevertogo/HexGridSystem/README.EN.md

 #### [中文](README.md)

 This project is a hexagonal grid system that can be used to create hexagonal maps in the Unity game engine.
 It provides a set of C# scripts, including HexCell, HexCoordinates, HexGrid, HexGridHighlight, HexMesh, and HexMetrics, which help developers quickly build hexagonal grid maps.
+By the way： this is a 3D hexagonal grid system, which includes the implementation of a cubic coordinate system, supports dynamically generating mesh models of hexagonal grids, and provides highlighting and selection functions.

 ## Key Features